wheressswaldo/Wildbook/README.md

 ----------
 Updated, but some functions of the site does not work.
 Primarily, the image uploading feature.
 Everything else should work fine though.
+Might have a few bugs here and there but this is the version that was submitted.